web-infra-dev/modern.js/packages/document/builder-doc/docs/en/guide/advanced/hmr.md

 ## Specify HMR URL

-By default, builder get HMR client URL by local-ip and current port.
+By default, Builder uses the host and port number of the current page to splice the WebSocket URL of HMR.

-In the event of a connection failure you can specify an available URL by custom configuration.
+When the HMR connection fails, you can specify the WebSocket URL by customizing `devServer.client` configuration.

-For example, set HMR client and port empty to auto derived from browser:
+### Default Config

+The default config are as follows, Builder will automatically deduce the URL of the WebSocket request according to the current page:

 ```ts
 export default {